deeksha-varma/portfolio_project_2/README.md

 8. [Credits](#credits)

 ## Introduction
 Welcome to the Geography Quiz for Kids!
 This interactive website is designed to provide an engaging and educational experience for young learners, helping them explore the fascinating world of geography while having fun.
 The quiz consists of 10 multiple choice questions on world geography.
 The player can choose between several levels of difficulty.
 The player gets feedback on the number of questions and a score card is shown to let the player know the number of correct and incorrect answers.
+The quiz consists of randomly generated questions and answers.
+There is also form validation for the username form.
+In order to prevent malpractice, the radio button options in the quiz are disabled/greyed out so that the user cannot change their answer once selected.
+The website is fully responsive and also includes a 404 page.
+Other quiz elements such as Question counter, Progress bar styling, motivational messages to the user depending on how much they scored in the quiz is also included.
+A leaderboard section is also included to display the top 5 quiz scores.

 ## Project Goals